mazenAT/community-hub-front/public/README-receipt-example.md

 This image will be displayed in the recharge flow as an example for users to understand what a proper receipt looks like.

 ## File Requirements:
-- Filename: `receipt-example.jpg`
+- Filename: `insta-example.jpeg`
-- Location: `/public/receipt-example.jpg`
+- Location: `/public/insta-example.jpeg`
 - Format: JPG/JPEG
 - Recommended size: Maximum 300px height for mobile display